Bria

 Notable People Named Bria

-Bria Nicole Hartley is a French-American professional basketball player known for her time with the Connecticut Sun in the WNBA and her successful college career at UConn.
+Bria Nicole Hartley is a French-American professional basketball player who won back-to-back national championships with UConn and now plays for the Connecticut Sun in the WNBA and Galatasaray in Turkey.

-Bria Vinaite is a Lithuanian-born American actress, renowned for her breakout performance as Halley in the 2017 film The Florida Project.
+Bria Vinaite is a Lithuanian-born American actress renowned for her debut role as Halley in the 2017 film The Florida Project.

-Bria Valente, also known as Brenda Fuentes, is an American singer and protégée of Prince who released her debut album "Elixer" as part of a three-album set with Prince's Lotusflow3r and MPLSound, which debuted at number two on the Billboard 200 albums chart.
+Bria Valente, an American singer and Prince protégée, released her debut album Elixer in a set that reached number two on the Billboard 200.

-Bria Holmes is a notable American professional basketball player and free agent in the WNBA, drafted in 2016 from West Virginia.
+Bria Holmes is an American WNBA free agent who was the 11th overall pick in the 2016 draft and the fifth player selected from West Virginia.

 Elena Torres